 Beth sy’n gwneud stori dda?
 What makes a good story?
 It’s a question that’s preoccupied my thoughts as far back as I can remember.
-As a child I thought Enid Blyton told the greatest stories, and, as a teenager it was Shakespeare, Atwood and Orwell.
-Then, as a young journalist in my early twenties it was the people in their communities with interesting things to say.
+As a child, I thought Enid Blyton told the greatest stories, and, as a teenager, it was Shakespeare, Atwood, and Orwell.
+Then, as a young journalist in my early twenties, it was the people in their communities with interesting things to say.
 At present, along with a huge amount of support from my school and Teach First, I attempt to be an author who guides young people through their life-stories.

 Looking back at my time at SI over two years ago now, I can remember feeling overwhelmed by not only the many new acronyms but also the huge challenge of ending educational inequality.
 There are days where I still feel like this but my placement school and the Teach First network has continued to provide me with more resilience and fight than I ever thought possible.

-During my third year as an English teacher and first year as a Teach First ambassador I’ll continue to surround myself with like-minded people who share the vision that no child’s dream should be written off because of their background.
-I’m staying at my placement-school, as I want to continue supporting some of the pupils I already teach and of course meet some new ones.
+During my third year as an English teacher and first year as a Teach First ambassador, I’ll continue to surround myself with like-minded people who share the vision that no child’s dream should be written off because of their background.
+I’m staying at my placement-school, as I want to continue supporting some of the pupils I already teach and of course, meet some new ones.

-Here, I’ll also continue to build on the extra-curricular projects introduced during my LDP and introduce some knew initiatives.
+Here, I’ll also continue to build on the extracurricular projects introduced during my LDP and introduce some new initiatives.
 This starts with a Book Fair at the end of this term to raise money for the department, a visit to Westminster in September and many outings to University campuses.
 Many daunting leadership responsibilities are ahead whilst I continue to strive for excellence in my pedagogy.
 These are just some of my personal challenges but the truth is, challenges also face the educational system in Wales such as new specifications, the Donaldson curriculum and further changes that we aren’t even aware of yet.
 However, by listening and learning from experienced educators I’ll be able to armour myself to face what’s ahead, remaining resilient in order to make sure changes adhere to the unique needs of the young people that we teach.

 As an ambassador, I’m committed to using my experience on the LDP to support the work of Teach First in Wales, ensuring it grows in a nation, which I know really benefits from our work.
-I want to help recruit inspiring graduates and career-changers to sign up to what I believe is hard but rewarding profession.
-I’ll exchange experiences with new participants and ambassadors over a cuppa for not only can I offer advise following my experience on the LDP but also learn from fresh ideas.
+I want to help recruit inspiring graduates and career-changers to sign up to what I believe is a hard but rewarding profession.
+I’ll exchange experiences with new participants and ambassadors over a cuppa for not only can I offer advice following my experience on the LDP but also learn from fresh ideas.
 As a member of the Cymru Action Network group, or CAN, there’ll be opportunities to ensure participants are getting the best support they need to flourish at their schools and look after their own well-being.
-Furthermore there are many fundraising opportunities available to all.
+Furthermore, there are many fundraising opportunities available to all.
 Such as the London British 10K, which I ran to raise money for the charity, last Sunday.